 A Relational Approach:

 At Comberton, we recognise that relationships are vital for all children in school.
 It is through relationships that children learn to feel safe, belong, and understand themselves, others and the world.
 We recognise that behaviour is a form of communication, and believe that getting to know children well and understanding their motivations, triggers and needs paves the way to forming positive relationships, and is the best pre-curser for promoting positive behaviour rooted in intrinsic motivation.

 The school expects every member of the school community to behave in a considerate way towards others.

-We aim to treat all children fairly and apply this behaviour policy in a consistent way.
+We aim to treat all children fairly and apply this behaviour & relationships policy in a consistent way.

 Our policy aims to help children to grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.

 We will develop the skills of self-discipline, social acceptance, co-operation, respect and tolerance as part of our curriculum in order to achieve our academic objectives.

 We work together with parents, pupils, staff and outside agencies to achieve our goals.